Weichwerke-Heidrich-Software/bomnipotent_doc/content/server/setup/010_docker-compose.en.md

       # Start period before the first health check
       start_period: 10s
     # Use the specified PostgreSQL image
+    # You may ddjust the container tag at will
     image: postgres:17-alpine3.20
     logging:
       # Use the local logging driver